 The participants in a clinical trial of medicines must be healthy volunteers or patient volunteers.

 Adverse reactions in clinical trials of medicines

 The organisation or person with overall responsibility for the trial must collect adverse reactions occurring in the trial and must regularly report Suspected Unexpected Serious Adverse Reactions (SUSARs).
-Read more about how to report adverse reactions in clinical trials here.
+Read more about how to report adverse reactions in clinical trials here (in Danish).

 Questions and answers

 We have compiled some common questions and answers about clinical trials of medicines.
 Find them here:

 The Danish Medicines Agency performs inspections of clinical trials to ensure compliance with the standards of good clinical practice (GCP).
 Read more about good clinical practice here.